seema-kri/seema-kri/README.md

 ---

-✨ *I don’t just analyze data — I translate it into business impact.*
+✨ *Focused on solving real-world problems with data and continuous learning*